joohyeon/ctakes-installation/README.md

 	</bean> -->
 ```

 After following this steps, you run the `build-setup.xml` file.
 It will take some time to install UMLS data in YTEX database.
-The number of words in `v_snomed_fword_lookup` is xxxxx.
+The number of words in `v_snomed_fword_lookup` is 1.5 million (without UMLS, default was 2733).
 Your cTAKES will be able to extract much more clinical terms.

 I successfully installed cTAKES/YTEX using UMLS.